prcutler/the-bootloader/content/en/_index.md

 {{% blocks/feature icon="fab fa-mastodon" title="Follow the show on Mastodon" %}}
-<a href="https://www.circuitpythonshow.com/@thebootloader/follow">Follow The Bootloader on Mastodon</a> for show news, updates, and more.
+<a href="https://www.circuitpythonshow.com/@thebootloader/follow">Follow The Bootloader on Mastodon</a> or <a href="https://bsky.app/profile/thebootloader.net">Bluesky</a> for show news, updates, and more.
 {{% /blocks/feature %}}